 Enjoy a tradition

-Water puppetry is an ancient art, documented as far back as the establishment of Thang Long (Hanoi) as the capital of the country 1,000 years ago, although it may have existed even before this.
+Water puppetry in Vietnam is documented as far back as the establishment of Thang Long (Hanoi) as the capital of the country 1,000 years ago, although it may have existed even before this.
 After 1010, legend has it that the country went through a stable period, with no wars, and handicrafts were able to flourish.
 At the same time, festivals and ceremonies became popular, providing an opportunity for artists to perform puppet shows both on land and water.

-The theatre is more comfortable than we remember from the first visit we made a decade ago; we’re sure than in those days the seats were wooden benches, prone to sending your bum to sleep, but now the hall boasts rows of standard theatre-style, red-cushioned chairs.
-What makes it different to other theatres is that it has a pond at the front instead of a stage.
+The theatre is more comfortable than we remember from the first visit we made a decade ago; we’re sure than in those days the seats were wooden benches, prone to sending your bum to sleep.
+Now the hall boasts rows of standard theatre-style, green-cushioned chairs, with a "pond" at the front instead of a stage.

 The show starts with a short musical composition on traditional instruments, played by the small orchestra to the side of the pond; it’s introduced in Vietnamese and English and then the puppet performances begin with a prelude by clown Teu, a funny looking puppet with sprouting hair.
 Then things really come to life, with a band of drummers taking to the watery stage.

-The performance runs for just under an hour and at time of writing comprises 14 different acts, though the programme is subject to change.
+The Vietnamese-language performance comprises 14 different acts, though the programme is subject to change.
 Each act is distinctive, using different puppets representing people and animals, and range from humorous stories to visual and musical displays.
 One of them focuses on the legend behind Hanoi's Hoan Kiem, or Returned Sword Lake.

-All performances are accompanied by the orchestra and vocalists either singing or providing a voiceover in Vietnamese only, but you’ll get the gist (though not the humour).
+All performances are accompanied by the orchestra and while the vocalists either sing or provide a voiceover in Vietnamese only, you’ll get the gist (though not all of the humour).

-If you’re a fan, other options for indulging your love of water puppets near Hanoi include the shows put on at the Museum of Ethnology or a tour to a village outside of Hanoi to meet a puppet master — speak to a travel agent such as Exotissimo to arrange this.
-Or buy yourself a puppet from the stall in the foyer or the shops next door.
-We opted for a unicorn puppet for only 140,000 VND.
+If you’re a fan, other options for indulging your love of water puppets near Hanoi include the shows put on at the Museum of Ethnology or a tour to a village outside of Hanoi to meet a puppet master.
+Contact a travel agent such as Exotissimo to arrange this.